nephiw/lazy-spike/README.md

 ## Spike Plan

-I need to load ngx-bootstrap modals in lazy loaded modules.
+I need to load ngx-bootstrap modals in contact loaded modules.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.